What is Celiac Disease?

 How Do You Get Celiac Disease?

-Celiac disease cannot be "caught," but rather the potential for CD is in the body from birth.
+Celiac disease cannot be "caught," but rather the potential for celiac disease is in the body from birth.
 Its onset is not confined to a particular age range or gender, although more women are diagnosed than men.
-It is not known exactly what activates the disease, however three things are required for a person to develop CD:
+It is not known exactly what activates the disease, however three things are required for a person to develop celiac disease:

 - A genetic disposition: being born with the necessary genes.
 The Human Leukocyte Antigen (HLA) genes specifically linked to celiac disease are DR3, DQ2 and DQ8...and others.